Ifeoma99/alx_be_shell/shell_permissions/README.md

 #!/bin/bash
-Prints the effective username of the current user
+Creates an empty file called 'hello' in the current directory